 There are several risks for foraminal narrowing, both controllable and uncontrollable.
 Risk factors for foraminal narrowing can include:

 - Degenerative diseases.
 Osteoarthritis or degenerative disc disease can reduce space available for nerve roots.

-- Genetics – an inherited condition may limit space available for neural components of the spine.
+- Genetics.
+An inherited condition may limit space available for nerve roots to travel in the spine.

-- Active profession – people whose professions require working with heavy loads are susceptible to spinal conditions.
+- Profession.
+People whose professions require working with heavy loads, long periods of sitting or standing, or repetitive movements of the neck or back are susceptible to degenerative spinal conditions.

 If foraminal narrowing leads to nerve compression, it can produce symptoms such as localized pain, radiating pain, tingling, numbness or muscle weakness.
 To manage these symptoms, a doctor may initially recommend trying conservative methods of treatment, including pain or anti-inflammatory medication, exercise and spinal injections.

 If chronic symptoms persist after several weeks or months of conservative treatments, surgery may become an option.
 If this is the case, contact Laser Spine Institute to learn about the many benefits of our minimally invasive spine surgery.
 Depending on the cause of your foraminal narrowing, a minimally invasive decompression surgery or minimally invasive stabilization surgery may be an effective treatment option.
 Decompression surgery removes the displaced portion of spinal anatomy that is constricting the foraminal canal, while a stabilization procedure removes the entire damaged piece of the spine and replaces it with a stabilizing implant.
 For many patients, our decompression surgery can be used to help treat the condition, although some cases of severe spine damage may require a stabilization procedure.